 Gather a group of American and Chinese first year medical students in one lecture hall, and you will notice some obvious differences right away.
 The Americans will likely be older with more work experience under their belt already.
 There will be more women on the Chinese side, and most have been full-time students all their lives.
 Dig beyond appearances and ask them what their daily curriculum consists of, and you will find even more interesting differences.
-Although they are two of the world’s largest producers of doctors and healthcare professionals overall, the Chinese medical system greatly differs from its American counterpart in both composition and organization.

 This is the conclusion of the two part series of Yichi Zhang’s experience as a patient in China’s emergency medicine system.